azatshtru/keep/Knowledgebase/Academic Archive/IITG BSc DSAI Trimester IV/RDBMS/RDBMS Week 2 (Introduction to Relational Algebra).md

 ---

 ## Relational Query Language
-A query language is used to request information from a database.
+A qwuery language is used to request information from a database.
 There are two types of query languages: procedural and non-procedural (declarative).
 In procedural query language, the user provides the procedure and instructions to perform a series of operations on the database to calculate the desired result. example: **relational algebra, PL/SQL**
 In non-procedural (declarative) language, the user describes the desired information without giving specific procedure for obtaining the information. example: **relational calculus, SQL**.